Joseph Malègue: Writings

 Malègue's Augustin ou le Maître est là is unique among Catholic novels, following Victor Brombert, because, instead of writing about sex and sin as François Mauriac or Georges Bernanos, he poses the religious problem from an intellectual (not intellectualist) point of view.
 The hero is clearly victim of the libido sciendi.
 But Malègue insists not on his pride, but on the seduction of the mind.
 He is not against intelligence, on the contrary.
 On the contrary a writer as Bernanos is in a sense against intelligence.
 Victorm Brombert citates L'imposture and the statement Yes intelligence can penetrate everything, just as a light can go through the thickness of crystal, but it is incapable of moving, of embracing.
 It is a sterile contemplation.

 The Augustin's return to his faith, in the end of the novel, is not an abdication of the intelligence, but a reconquest through pain and lucidity.
 This return to faith "sharply departs from Jean Barois" (of Roger Martin du Gard) because "Barois' physical and mental anguish provokes a state of moral depression and a yearning for childhood coziness" until in Augustin ou le Maître est là the return to faith (as in Jean Barois) and "suffering is an exalting experience which elevates him [Augustin] to the "icy zones of spiritual meditation."
 Reason or intelligence is not abandoned but only cold reason which is unable to meet the person, both of men and God, in the same sense as the philosophers Blaise Pascal or Henri Bergson, thinking that Jewish or Christian God is not the God of Aristotle.
 But, in doing so, the author wrote a long (900 pages in the first edition) and authentic novel "without loss of either dramatic or psychological intensity".
 Following him, the drama of intelligence appears in a different light in other Catholic novels.

 If this author is a little forgotten, even in France, some literary critics continue to study his work, and among them William Marceau who wrote in 1987, Henri Bergson and Maurice Malègue, la convergence de deux pensées (French and Italian Studies, Stanford University, 1987), or Claude Barthe in 2004.

 Jean Guitton told that a great reader of Malègue was the pope Paul VI Malègue was also appreciated by unbelievers or atheists as for instance Fernand Vandérem, a Jewish literary critic for Le Figaro, who wrote articles in the most laudatory terms.

 Worthy of interest again

-Since Pope Francis quoted Malègue, a little part of the French public are more aware of his importance, which is the one of a great writer; the press reports on him.
+Since Pope Francis quoted Malègue, a little part of the French public are more aware of his importance, which is the one of a great writer; the press has started reporting on him.
 The great Malègue's novel Augustin ou Le Maître est là was published for the last time in 1966.
-In January 2014, the great publishing house, Éditions du Cerf republished the novel.

-For the first time Malègue is published by a great publishing house.
+In January 2014, the great publishing house, Éditions du Cerf republished the novel, which was the first time Malègue's work was published by a major prestigious publishing house.